kumahq/kuma-website/app/_src/guides/consumer-producer-policies.md

 With namespace scoped policies we've introduced producer/consumer model for policies.

-**Producer** is someone who authors and operates service.
-Producer can create default policies that will be used when communicating with service.
+A **producer** is someone who authors and operates a service.
+A producer can create policies that will be applied by default to any communication with their services.
-Producer policies will be created in the same zone as MeshService they target.
+Producer policies will be created in the same zone as `MeshService` they target.
 Producer policies will be synced to other zones.

 **Consumer** is someone that utilizes a service by communicating with it.
 Consumer policies will be applied in consumer namespace and will target MeshService from different namespace.
 Consumer policy will take effect only in consumer namespace.